Soojin-Lee0819/Computational-Artwork/Final Project/README.md

 Once I secured the communication between Arduino and Processing, I

-Second step was to make the LED lights light-up on hover.
+Second step was to make LED lights to light-up on hover.

 ````
  if (overShanghai) {